CHNPAT005/PCIJAPTG-A2XvsJSE/README.md

 ```sh
 git clone https://github.com/CHNPAT005/PCIJAPTG-A2XvsJSE.git
 ```
 The datasets used to produce all figures from both exchanges is for the period 2019-01-01 - 2019-07-15.
 This data is proprietary and is thus not included here.
-For the purpose of replication and proof of concept, we include the last week of data from both exchanges (2019-07-8 - 2019-07-12) in the [Test Data](PCIJAPTG-A2XvsJSE/release/Test Data/) folder.
-The Computed data folder contains pre-computed results (julia`.jld` files) that apply to both exchanges.
+For the purpose of replication and proof of concept, we include the last week of data from both exchanges (2019-07-8 - 2019-07-12) in the [Test Data](./Test Data/) folder.
+The Computed data folder contains pre-computed results (`.jld` files) that apply to both exchanges.
 All other data specific to each exchange can be found in the Test Data folder.

+Data cleaning scripts have been run already to produce the cleaned test datasets.
+All other figures and `.jld` files correspond to that in the paper and were obtained from the implementation on the full datasets.